Irreconcilable differences: Methodist church goes for breakup over gay marriage row

 Same-sex marriage was legalized across the United States by the Supreme Court in 2015, but religious organizations retain the right to decline to officiate gay wedding ceremonies.Also on rt.com Church of the Open Borders: ‘Caged nativity’ is the perfect religious display for a politics that permits no heresy

-The plan was developed with the aid of Kenneth Feinberg, an attorney and mediator who made his name working on several high profile cases, usually overseeing pay disbursements to plaintiffs, including the 2010 British Petroleum oil spill.
-He was also appointed by the Obama administration’s Department of Justice in 2016 to manage the the Victims of State Sponsored Terrorism Fund.
+The plan was developed with the aid of Kenneth Feinberg, an attorney and mediator who made his name working on several high-profile cases, usually overseeing pay disbursements to plaintiffs, including the 2010 British Petroleum oil spill.
+He was also appointed by the Obama administration’s Department of Justice in 2016 to manage the Victims of State Sponsored Terrorism Fund.

 The United Methodist Church, a Protestant denomination, is the third-largest Christian body in the US, with over 7.5 million members, coming in behind the Southern Baptist Convention and the Catholic Church.